 I research law and the biosciences, with an emphasis on cognitive and social neuroscience, genetics, and mental health.
 My work often explores false dichotomies embedded in the law that are revealed by a more nuanced understanding of our biology.
 I enjoy incorporating the psychology of stigma, blame, and agency into evidence, torts, and criminal law doctrine.
 In terms of methodology, I merge empirical, theoretical, and doctrinal approaches, and frequently draw upon my training in normative medical ethics.

+I serve as director of the College of Law’s Program on Intellectual Property and Technology Law.
 I have been involved in the area of genomics law and policy since the Human Genome Project, and have conducted a range of research related to intellectual property, technical standardization, antitrust law and science policy.
 I have served on the Advisory Council of the National Human Genome Research Institute, the National Institutes of Health Council of Councils, and advisory boards and committees of numerous other governmental agencies.
 I have testified and appeared before the U.S. Senate Judiciary Committee Subcommittee on Intellectual Property, the Federal Trade Commission and the European Commission.

 My forthcoming book, The Genome Defense (New York: Algonquin, 2021) details the landmark U.S. Supreme Court case Association for Molecular Pathology v.
 Myriad Genetics, which ended the practice of gene patenting in America.